Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

-The condition $\amax < \infty$ restricts our attention to subpopulations with positive mass.
-We note that $\amax$ is bounded above in each of our theoretical examples in Sections \ref{sec:example1} and \ref{sec:examples2}, implying that this condition trivially holds in these cases.

-As mentioned earlier, the condition that weights are nonnegative is well established. \cite{BlandholBonneyMogstadTorgovitsky2022} show that it is equivalent to an estimand being ``weakly causal,'' which means that it will match the sign of $\tau_0$ whenever that sign is the same across all units.
+As noted earlier, the condition that the weights are nonnegative is well established. \cite{BlandholBonneyMogstadTorgovitsky2026} show that it is equivalent to an estimand being ``weakly causal,'' meaning that it matches the sign of $\tau_0$ whenever that sign is the same across all units.
 Thus, in the class of weighted estimands we consider, estimands have a causal representation uniformly in $\mathcal{T}_\text{all}$ if and only if they are weakly causal.
-This connection is formally established in Appendix \ref{appsec:weaklycausal}.
+Appendix \ref{appsec:weaklycausal} formally establishes this connection.